Affordable Housing Supply Programme: out-turn report - 2023 to 2024

 We continue to collaborate across the public and private sectors, working with local authorities and affordable housing providers to maximise available public resources in order to harness increased levels of private finance.

-A number of other projects have complemented the Affordable Housing Supply Programme’s Mid Market Rent (MMR) support across Scotland including Local Affordable Rented (LAR) Housing Trust and Places for People (PfP) Capital through the MMR Invitation.
+A number of other projects have complemented the Affordable Housing Supply Programme’s Mid Market Rent (MMR) support across Scotland including Thriving Investments (formerly Places for People Capital) and Local Affordable Rented (LAR) Housing Trust.

-Local Affordable Rented (LAR) Housing Trusta Scottish charity supported by £55 million Scottish Government loan funding and have secured additional institutional investment of £65 million, to provide MMR homes across Scotland.
+Local Affordable Rented (LAR) Housing Trust – a Scottish charity supported by £55 million Scottish Government loan funding and secured an additional loan through Bank of Scotland/Scottish Widows of £65 million and have delivered 740 homes for MMR across Scotland.

 Contact